 Your treatment plan may include a combination of the treatments discussed above.
 Palliative and supportive care will also be important to help relieve symptoms and side effects.

 For most people, worsening MDS is very stressful and difficult.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 Remission and the chance of recurrence

 A remission is when MDS cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the disease will come back.
 While many remissions are long-lasting, it is important to talk with your doctor about the possibility of the disease returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
 Learn more about coping with the fear of recurrence.

-If treatment fails
+If treatment does not work

 Recovery from MDS is not always possible.
-If the MDS cannot be cured or controlled, the disease may be called advanced or terminal.
+If MDS cannot be cured or controlled, the disease may be called advanced or terminal.